CyberCrime-Stoppers/Proton-Drive-Utility-App/README.md

 ---

-## ⚠️ Important Note
+## ✅ Yes, you can now login within the App

-You can now login within the app Released Version and Date v1.2.7 - 08/23/2026.
+You can now login within the app - Released Version and Date: v1.2.7 - 08/23/2026.
 [MM/DD/YYYY]
-> _Note: This option may be implemented in the future._

 ---